- Develop community awareness

 - Pencils, markers, and crayons

-Step 2: Read Children Just Like Me and discuss the similarities and differences in the illustrations.
-Explain to children that they are going to collect books for less fortunate children who don’t have books available to them.
+Step 2: Read aloud Children Just Like Me by Bamabas Kindersley and discuss the similarities and differences in the illustrations.
+Explain to the class that they are going to collect books for less fortunate children who don’t have books available to them.

 Remember: Some children will need you to write their words for them.
-Since 5- and 6-year-olds are the center of their own universes, it is especially important to have lots of conversations about how they can help others and that they can make a difference in the world.
+Since five and six year olds are the center of their own universes, it is especially important to have lots of conversations about how they can help others and that they can make a difference in the world.